ObviousInRetrospect/GenPinoutSVG/README.md

 # GenPinoutSVG

+This repository is a fork of https://github.com/stevenj/GenPinoutSVG and Steven Johnson wrote the vast majority of the code in it.
+ObviousInRetrospect added some minor features that he uses to generate the diagrams for DxCore and megaTinyCore.

 This repository contains a program to produce pinout SVG files from a CSV file source file of pin definitions and other graphical/format commands.

-## Changes in this fork
+# Changes in this fork
 * support for | within a field to split the contents into multiple boxes of the same style.
 * CHIP45 command which is identical to box except the result is rotated 45 degrees.
-This is likley to change in the future.
+This is under development and likley to change in the future.
 The purpose of this command is to draw a square chip with pins on 4 sides at an angle.
+That allows all the text to be horizontal
 * Automatic sizing of pin boxes (pip install pycairo for it to be accurate).
 Enabled by setting the width of a box to 0.
 * plumbed a W=None default paramater to a few more functions to allow width to be overriden
 * pintype of NO_TRIANGLE will suppress the leading triangle for a pin (intended for continuations and legends)
+* automatic wrapping of pin lines that go off the page as long as the spacing allows it. warning messages when this happens.
+* You can use any of P# (P1...P100), PR#, Pr# for a PINTYPE if you define the box class PNUM.
+These pin types will render a PNUM containing the relevent number box in place of the circle at the end of a pin.
+PR# (PR1..PR100) will rotate the box 45 degrees.
+Pr# will rotate -45.

 This program was inspired by [Graphical Datasheets](https://github.com/sparkfun/Graphical_Datasheets)